tsqllint/tsqllint/README.md

 ## Plugins

 You can extend the base functionality of TSQLLint by creating a custom plugin.
-TSQLLint plugins are .Net assemblies that implement the IPlugin interface from TSQLLint.Common.
+TSQLLint plugins are Dotnet assemblies that implement the IPlugin interface from TSQLLint.Common.

 Once you complete your plugin, update your .tsqllintrc file to point to your assembly.